occopus/docs/sphinx/source/user/createinfra.rst

     ``implementation_type``
         Refers to the resolver module to parse node definition and inject values from node description (which is part of the infrastructure description).
 Node definition is a template, which is resolved by the `Jinja2 library <http://jinja.pocoo.org/docs/dev>`_.
 There are a few implementation e.g. ``"chef+cloudinit"``.
     ``backend_id``
         Refers to the cloud handler backend instance which can handle this node.
-OCCO configuration must contain a cloud handler definition having this value as one of its **cloud handler instance**.
+Occopus configuration must contain a cloud handler definition having this value as one of its **cloud handler instance**.
     ``service_composer_id``
         Refers to the service composer which can handle this node.
-OCCO configuration must contain a service composer definition having this value as its **service composer instance**.
+Occopus configuration must contain a service composer definition having this value as its **service composer instance**.
     ``...``
         Extra information required by the resolver handling this type of implementation.
 E.g. ``"context_template"`` in case of certain backends.

-The combination of the 3 different handler/resolver instances configured in OCCO configuration file and referenced in node definition altogether realises node deployment.
+The combination of the 3 different handler/resolver instances configured in Occopus configuration file and referenced in node definition altogether realises node deployment.
 The various handlers/resolvers require different keywords to be defined in the node definition.
 The handler/resolver specific attributes are summarised in the next subsections.

 Node resolver-dependent attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~